Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 ```,), kind: "code", supplement: "Listing", caption: [Anyrun PluginInfo @anyrun],
 )<anyrunplugininfo>])

-The next part of the Anyrun plugin structure is found within the maco crate.
+The next part of the Anyrun plugin structure is found within the macro crate.
 Macros allow plugin developers for Anyrun to create plugins without the need to worry about certain restrictions like special types,
 mutexes and thread synchronization, as this can be handled automatically by the macro.
 More information about Macros can be found in @Macros.

-In @anyruninfomacro, the simple macro that transforms the plugin provided info function into the required format is visualized.
+In @anyruninfomacro, the simple macro that transforms the plugin-provided info function into the required format is visualized.

 #align(center, [#figure(sourcecode(```rs
 #[proc_macro_attribute]